Nuclear weapons testing: Nuclear testing by country

 There may also have been at least three alleged but unacknowledged nuclear explosions (see list of alleged nuclear tests) including the Vela incident.

 From the first nuclear test in 1945 until tests by Pakistan in 1998, there was never a period of more than 22 months with no nuclear testing.
 June 1998 to October 2006 was the longest period since 1945 with no acknowledged nuclear tests.

 A summary table of all the nuclear testing that has happened since 1945 is here: Worldwide nuclear testing counts and summary.

+Global fallout

+Nuclear weapons testing did not produce an outcome like nuclear winter as a result of a scenario of a concentrated number of nuclear explosions in a nuclear holocaust, but the thousands of tests, hundreds being atmospheric, did produce a global fallout that peaked in 1963 (the bomb pulse), reaching levels of about 0.15 mSv per year worldwide, or about 7% of average background radiation dose from all sources.
+It has slowly decreased since, with natural environmental radiation levels being around 1 mSv.
+This global fallout was one of the main drivers for the ban on nuclear weapons testing, particularly atmospheric testing.
+It has been estimated that by 2020 between 200,000 to 460,000 people had died as a result of nuclear weapons testing, while the total number of deaths may rise up to 2.4 million people.

+Criticism

+Nuclear arms tests have been criticized for its arms race and its fallout, with a potentially global fallout.

+Nuclear weapons tests have been criticized by anti-nuclear activists as nuclear imperialism, colonialism, ecocide, environmental racism and nuclear genocide.

+The movement gained particularly in the 1960s and in the 1980s again.

+The international day "End Nuclear Tests Day" raises critical awareness annually.

 Treaties against testing

 There are many existing anti-nuclear explosion treaties, notably the Partial Nuclear Test Ban Treaty and the Comprehensive Nuclear Test Ban Treaty.
-These treaties were proposed in response to growing international concerns about environmental damage among other risks.
+These treaties were proposed in response to growing international concerns about environmental damage, among other risks.
 Nuclear testing involving humans also contributed to the formation of these treaties.
 Examples can be seen in the following articles: